Short-Term Residential Treatment

 Because withdrawal from drugs such as heroin, oxycodone (OxyContin®), and methadone is often painful, many patients abandon treatment before completing detoxification.
 We offer hope.

-Through the use of medications like Suboxone® or Vivitrol®, paired with appropriate counseling, drug and opioid-dependent people can manage the disease of addiction and focus on other aspects of their lives.
+By pairing appropriate counseling with the use of medications like Suboxone®, Vivitrol®, Naltrexone®, and Sublocade Long-Acting Buprenorphine, drug and opioid-dependent people can manage the disease of addiction and focus on other aspects of their lives.

 Call us with confidence at (513) 381-6672 now or click here to send a confidential email.